-Together, we can help children thrive!
-Whether you're a parent, grandparent, caregiver, or kinship family, 211 can connect you to community supports in times of need.
+Together, we can help Maryland's children thrive!
+Whether you're a parent, grandparent, caregiver, or kinship family, 211 is here to connect you to to community supports.

-Whether you need help with the children in your care or with essential needs, let 211 connect you.
+Whether it's help with the children in your care or with essential needs, we're stronger as a community when we all have what we need to be well.

 Daughter holding a painting of her family with her parents next to her